alibaba/app-controller/README.md

 - <img src="https://img.alicdn.com/imgextra/i3/O1CN01SFL0Gu26nrQBFKXFR_!!6000000007707-2-tps-500-500.png" alt="new" width="30" height="30"/>**[2024-06-27]**
-  Based on **App-Controller**, we have developed a Visual Studio Code plugin, [SmartVscode](https://github.com/alibaba/smart-vscode-extension), which allows users to manipulate various VsCode features through natural language commands, such as changing the theme or generating code with a single sentence.
+  Based on **App-Controller**, we have developed a Visual Studio Code plugin, [SmartVscode](https://github.com/alibaba/smart-vscode-extension), which allows users to manipulate various VS Code features through natural language commands, such as changing the theme or generating code with a single sentence.
 - <img src="https://img.alicdn.com/imgextra/i3/O1CN01SFL0Gu26nrQBFKXFR_!!6000000007707-2-tps-500-500.png" alt="new" width="30" height="30"/>**[2024-06-27]**
   We are thrilled to announce the release of **App-Controller** version 1.0!